oklai/koala/README.md

 ## Features

-* Multi-language Support: support for less,sass and coffeescript.
+* **Multi-language Support:** support for less,sass, coffeescript and compass framework.
-* Real-time Compilation: listening files, compile automatically when the file changes, that everything is running in the background without user action.
+* **Real-time Compilation:** listening files, compile automatically when the file changes, that everything is running in the background without user action.
-* Compile Options Support: you can set the compiler options for each file.
+* **Compile Options Support:** you can set the compiler options for each file.
-* Compression: auto compress code after compilation is completed.
+* **Compression:** auto compress code after compilation is completed.
-* Error Notification: if encountered an error during compilation, koala will pop up the error message.
+* **Error Notification:** if encountered an error during compilation, koala will pop up the error message.
-* Cross-platform: koal can run perfectly under windows, linux and mac.
+* **Cross-platform:** koal can run perfectly under windows, linux and mac.

 ## Screenshots